Taywee/purge/README.md

 Timestamp format is usually `[count]{:[specifier]}{/every}`, where `every` is 1 by default.
-For example, if you want weekly backups on sundays, skipping 2 (So you'd have Sunday, skip 2 sundays, etc), retaining 7 copies, you'd just specify the -w flag as `-w '7:0/3'` or even just `-w 7:3`.
+For example, if you want weekly backups on Sundays, skipping 2 (So you'd have Sunday, skip 2 Sundays, etc), retaining 7 copies, you'd just specify the -w flag as `-w '7:0/3'` or even just `-w 7:3`.
 The specifier matches its cron counterpart.

-In order to remain consintent, the `every` is judged as an extension of the Unix epoch, and times are judged based on the latest timestamp in the directory, not prestent time.
+In order to remain consistent, the `every` is judged as an extension of the Unix epoch, and times are judged based on the latest timestamp in the directory, not present time.
 Gaps are accounted for, so if you have 7 weekly backups, but you have a 3-month gap between 3 and the other 4 of them, all 7 will be kept.
 Similarly, if there aren't enough backups, the rest will "bunch up" at the end, so if you have a set of dailies going back 3 weeks, but specify retention of 7 weeklies, you'll get 3 weeklies and the other 4 oldest backups in the set.
-This is primarily done to ease filesystem use prediction and to keep backups near the beginning of an active scheme from being so thin (and also for things like yearlies, if you wanted to keep a january, but had set it up on February, it will keep a February until the next junuary backup comes around).
+This is primarily done to ease filesystem use prediction and to keep backups near the beginning of an active scheme from being so thin (and also for things like yearlies, if you wanted to keep a January, but had set it up on February, it will keep a February until the next January backup comes around).

 Remember that the count is a literal count, not a period.
-If you specify 1 yearly backup for january, it means to keep 1 yearly January backup (the most recent January), not to retain at least 1 backup that is at least a year old.
+If you specify 1 yearly backup for January, it means to keep 1 yearly January backup (the most recent January), not to retain at least 1 backup that is at least a year old.
 Come January, you will only have 1 yearly backup from your present month.